This Topic Contains

 What are Rocks?

 Rocks make up the majority of the Earth’s crust.
 A rock is a mixture of minerals (chemical compounds).
 A rock may be made up of one or more minerals.
-For example limestone is only made of only one mineral called calcite whereas graphite is composed of quartz, mica and feldspar.
+For example limestone is only made of only one mineral called calcite whereas granite is composed of quartz, mica and feldspar.

 There are many types of rocks and geologists have classified them based on the process by which they are formed.